soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 - **Code Quality**: Your code should be well-structured, readable, and efficient.
 Proper use of Java conventions, including variable naming, class structure, and comments, will also be considered.

-- You **must not** use advanced multithreading tools (such as ExecutorService, CompletableFuture, or others)

 - Total: 100 points
-    - 🧠 Theoretical Questions – 30 points
+    - 🧠 Theoretical Questions – 20 points
-    - 💻 Practical Task 1 (Monte Carlo) – 35 points
+    - 💻 Practical Task 1 (Monte Carlo) – 40 points
-    - 📊 Practical Task 2 (Banking System) – 35 points
+    - 📊 Practical Task 2 (Banking System) – 40 points
     - 🌟 Bonus Tasks – Up to 10 extra points

 ## Submission ⌛